MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Appendix

-To understand the impact of \textit{Logits Editing} and \textit{Motion Control Model} on the generation process, we visualize the maximum probability for each token prediction from the Masked Transformer.
-The model predicts 49 tokens over 10 iterations.
-We show results both before and after applying \textit{Logits Editing}, and with and without the \textit{Motion Control Model}.
-The maximum probability can be expressed as the relative value of the logits corresponding to all codes in the codebook in the specific token position and iteration, as computed by the Softmax function.
+To understand the impact of \textit{Logits Optimization} and \textit{Logits Regularizer} on the generation process, we visualize the maximum probability for each token prediction from the Masked Transformer.
+The model predicts 49 tokens over 10 steps.
+We show results both before and after applying \textit{Logits Optimization}, and with and without the \textit{Logits Regularizer}.
+The maximum probability can be expressed as the relative value of the logits corresponding to all codes in the codebook in the specific token position and step, as computed by the Softmax function.
 We visualize the output using the Softmax function instead of Gumbel-Softmax.
 By removing the Gumbel noise, Gumbel-Softmax reduces to a regular Softmax function:

 The generation is conditioned by the text prompt, ``a person walks in a circle counter-clockwise" with control over the pelvis and right hand throughout the entire trajectory.
 In the plot, darker blue colors represent lower probabilities (0), while yellow represents higher probabilities (1).